The Indaba Tree at Pretoriuskop, Kruger National Park

 Pretoriuskop is the oldest rest camp in the Kruger National Park.
 Here you'll find this Trichilia emitica, an expansive Natal mahogany, where one of the park's first rangers, Harry Wolhuter, held his daily staff meetings.

-And of course, there is his South African indaba tree.
-These days, it offers shelter to picnicking tourists and a herd of plump impala who live inside the camp's fences, safe from the predators that roam outside.
-Even the loss of a section of its branches a few years ago doesn't detract from its majesty.
+And of course, there is his 'indaba tree'.
+These days, it offers shelter to picnicking tourists and a sometimes a herd of plump impala who often come into the camp.

 Travel tips & Planning info